 Techniques for Studying Membrane Proteins

 - X-ray Crystallography: This technique can be used to determine the three-dimensional structure of membrane proteins at atomic resolution.
-However, it requires the protein to be crystallized, which can be difficult for membrane proteins.
+Still, it requires the protein to be crystallized, which can be difficult for membrane proteins.

 - Cryo-Electron Microscopy (Cryo-EM): This technique allows the structure of membrane proteins to be determined without the need for crystallization.
 Cryo-EM is particularly useful for studying large, complex membrane protein assemblies.